-Certain investments in the NDT and all of our trading securities do not have a readily determinable fair value and are either investment companies or follow accounting guidance consistent with investment companies.
+Some of our investments in the NDT and all of our trading securities do not have readily determinable fair values and are either investment companies or follow accounting guidance consistent with investment companies.
 In certain situations these investments may have redemption restrictions.
 The following table provides further information on these investments.